Advanced glycation end-product: Clearance

 have been implicated in this process, although the real-life involvement of the liver has been disputed.

 Large AGE proteins unable to enter the Bowman's capsule are capable of binding to receptors on endothelial and mesangial cells and to the mesangial matrix.
 Activation of RAGE induces production of a variety of cytokines, including TNFβ, which mediates an inhibition of metalloproteinase and increases production of mesangial matrix, leading to glomerulosclerosis and decreasing kidney function in patients with unusually high AGE levels.

-Although the only form suitable for urinary excretion, the breakdown products of AGE—that is, peptides and free adducts—are more aggressive than the AGE proteins from which they are derived, and they can perpetuate related pathology in diabetic patients, even after hyperglycemia has been brought under control.
+Peptides and free adducts, the only breakdown products of AGE that are suitable for urinary excretion, are more aggressive than the AGE proteins from which they are derived, and they can perpetuate related pathology in people with diabetes, even after hyperglycemia has been brought under control.